Púnica affair

-Púnica case (Operación Punica) is the name given to the police operation carried out by the Central Operational Unit (UCO) of the Guardia Civil, at the request of the judge of the Spanish National Court, Eloy Velasco.
+Púnica affair (Caso Punica), also known as Operation Púnica, is the name given to the police operation carried out by the Central Operational Unit (UCO) of the Guardia Civil, at the request of the judge of the Spanish National Court, Eloy Velasco.

 On 27 October 2014, 51 politicians, councillors, civil servants and businessmen were arrested by the Guardia Civil for allegedly being involved in a corruption scheme that awarded public services worth 250 million euros over two years.
 In return, illegal commissions were allegedly charged - 2-3% of the volume of the contract which were subsequently laundered through a corporate scheme.

 Francisco Granados, former number two of the PP in the Community of Madrid behind Esperanza Aguirre, was one of the main people involved, in addition to indirectly giving his name to the operation.

 History

 According to the Anti-Corruption Prosecutor's Office, this is a "web of municipal and regional corruption infiltrated in various town halls and regional bodies, mainly in the province and autonomous communities of Madrid, Murcia, León and Valencia".

 The name "Operación Púnica", given to the operation by the Guardia Civil, comes from the scientific name of the pomegranate tree, Punica granatum, thus making a veiled reference to Francisco Granados.

 Among those arrested is Francisco Granados himself, apparently the number one in the plot and secretary general of the PP in Madrid between 2004 and 2011, a former senator, and who held the posts of Minister of the Presidency, Justice and the Interior and Transport of the Community of Madrid, six mayors of the Community of Madrid (those of Parla, Valdemoro, Torrejón de Velasco, Casarrubuelos, Collado Villalba and Serranillos del Valle), the secretary of the Institute of Tourism of the Region of Murcia, the former mayor of Cartagena, José Antonio Alonso and the president of the Provincial Council of León, Marcos Martínez Barazón.
 In addition, several businessmen, who were supposed to be the architects, were arrested and several headquarters of registered companies.
 Among the companies involved in the alleged network is Cofely, a subsidiary of the French multinational GDF Suez, with 160 of the 250 million euros rigged.
 After the arrest on 28 October of José Martínez Nicolás, CEO of the Agencia de Informática y Comunicaciones de la Comunidad de Madrid, the name of the company Indra also appeared as one of the possible beneficiaries.